tnebooks/10th-social-science/content.en/geography/india-resources-and-industries/_index.md

 The first automobile industry of India was started in 1947.
 The industry is the Premier Automobiles Ltd located at Kurla (Mumbai).
 It was followed by the Hindustan Motors Ltd at Uttarpara (Kolkata) in 1948.
 At present, India is the 7th largest producer of automobile manufacturers which include two wheelers, commercial vehicles, passenger car, jeep, scooty, scooters, motor cycles, mopeds and three wheelers.
 Major centres are at Mumbai, Chennai, Jamshedpur, Jabalpur, Kolkata, Pune, New Delhi, Kanpur, Bengaluru, Sadara, Lucknow and Mysuru.

-Chennai is nicknamed as the “Detroit of Asia” due to the presence of major automobile manufacturing units and allied industries around the city.
+>Chennai is nicknamed as the “Detroit of Asia” due to the presence of major automobile manufacturing units and allied industries around the city.

 Tata Motors, Maruti Suzuki, Mahindra & Mahindra and Hindustan Motors are the largest passenger car manufacturers of Indian companies in the country.
 Presence of foreign car companies such as Mercedes Benz, Fiat, General Motors, Toyota and the recent entry of passenger car manufacturers BMW, Audi, Volkswagen and Volvo makes the Indian automobile sector a special one.
 Tata Motors, Ashok Leyland, Eicher Motors, Mahindra & Mahindra and Ford Motors are the major Indian companies which manfacture commercial vehicles.
 MAN, ITEC, Mercedes-Benz, Scania and Hyundai are the foreign companies engage in the manfacture of commercial vehicles.
 Two-wheeler manufacturing is dominated by Indian companies like Hero, Bajaj Auto and TVS.

-**S.No Name of Industry Place**

-1 Tata Iron and Steel Company(TISCO)

-Jamshedpur, Jharkhand

-2 Indian Iron and Steel Company (IISCO)

-Burnpur,Hirapur, Kulti, West Bengal

-3 Visweshwaraya Iron Steel Ltd(VISL)

-Bhadravati,Karnatak

-4 Hisdustan Steel Ltd (HSL) Collaborated with Russia

-Bhilai, Chattisgarh

-5 Hindustan Steel Ltd(HSL) Collaborated with Germany

-Rourkela,Odisha

-6 Hindustal Steel Ltd(HSL) Collaborated with United kingdom

-Durgapur,West Ben

-7 Hisdustan Steel Ltd(HSL) Collaborated with Russia

-Bokaro, Jharkhand

-8 Salem Steel Ltd Salem, Tamil Nadu 9 Vijayanagar Steel Plant Tornagal,Karnataka

-10 Visakhapatnam Steel Plant(VSP)

-Visakhapatnam, Andhra Pradesh

-**MAJOR ELECTRICAL & ELE AND AUTOMOBILE IN**

-**Not to Scale**

-**Establishment Year Product**

-1911 Pig Iron

-1972 Pig Iron & Crude steel

-a 1923 Alloy and Sponge steel

-1957 Railway Equipments and Ship Building

-1965 Hot and Cold rolled sheets, Galvanized sheets and electrical plates

-gal 1959 Alloy steel, Construction materials and railway equipments

-1972 Sludge and Slog

-1982 Stainless Steel 1994 Flat steel and Long Steel

-1981 Hot Metal

-**CTRONICS, SOFTWARE DUSTRIES IN INDIA**

-**SOFTWARE INDUSTRIES**

-**AUTOMOBILE INDUSTRIES**

-**ELECTRICAL & ELECTRONICS INDUSTRIES**

-**N**

-**S**

-**EW**

 | S.No |Name of Industr y |Place |Establishment Year |Product |
 |------|------|------|------|------|